Skip to main content

 3. Choose APA or MLA

-Under "Citation Format" scroll down to the formatting style that your teacher prefers.
+You will now be taken to the Cite menu.
+In order to copy your citation, select the formatting style that your teacher prefers.
 The most common are either APA or MLA.

 Photo by BYUH Library